morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/lifecycle.md

 [...]
 ```

-With the current configuration there is no node available to run our VirtualMachine.
+With the current configuration, there is no node available to run our VirtualMachine.

-Our Lab Setup consist out of:
+Our lab setup consists of:

 * 3 control plane nodes (virtual machines)
 * multiple worker nodes (virtual machines) to run the lab infrastructure
-* multiple baremetal nodes to run our kubevirt VMs
+* multiple baremetal nodes to run our VMs

-Our baremetal nodes (labels: `baremetal: true`) are tainted, to make sure that only VM Workload runs on those specific nodes.
+Our baremetal nodes (labels: `baremetal: true`) are tainted to make sure that only VM workload runs on those nodes.

-Find out more about Taints and Tolerations in the official [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+To find out more about taints and tolerations, have a look in the official [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

-Therefore, to run our VirtualMachines we need to specify a so called `toleration` in our Virtual Machnie Manifest, to make sure the VM gets scheduled on the correct node.
+Therefore, to run our VMs, we need to specify a so-called `toleration` in our VirtualMachnie manifest, to make sure it gets scheduled on the correct node.

-### Define toleration on the VirtualMachine
+### Define toleration on the virtual machine

-Add the following `toleration` to the VM Manifest (`firstvm.yaml`):
+As you have already seen mentioned in the setup chapter, add the following `toleration` to the VM manifest (`firstvm.yaml`):

 ```yaml
 [...]